Cholesterol: Regulation of cholesterol synthesis

 Biosynthesis of cholesterol is directly regulated by the cholesterol levels present, though the homeostatic mechanisms involved are only partly understood.
 A higher intake of food leads to a net decrease in endogenous production, whereas a lower intake of food has the opposite effect.
 The main regulatory mechanism is the sensing of intracellular cholesterol in the endoplasmic reticulum by the protein SREBP (sterol regulatory element-binding protein 1 and 2).
 In the presence of cholesterol, SREBP is bound to two other proteins: SCAP (SREBP cleavage-activating protein) and INSIG-1.
 When cholesterol levels fall, INSIG-1 dissociates from the SREBP-SCAP complex, which allows the complex to migrate to the Golgi apparatus.
 Here SREBP is cleaved by S1P and S2P (site-1 protease and site-2 protease), two enzymes that are activated by SCAP when cholesterol levels are low.

 The cleaved SREBP then migrates to the nucleus and acts as a transcription factor to bind to the sterol regulatory element (SRE), which stimulates the transcription of many genes.
 Among these are the low-density lipoprotein (LDL) receptor and HMG-CoA reductase.
 The LDL receptor scavenges circulating LDL from the bloodstream, whereas HMG-CoA reductase leads to an increase in endogenous production of cholesterol.
 A large part of this signaling pathway was clarified by Dr. Michael S. Brown and Dr. Joseph L. Goldstein in the 1970s.
 In 1985, they received the Nobel Prize in Physiology or Medicine for their work.
 Their subsequent work shows how the SREBP pathway regulates the expression of many genes that control lipid formation and metabolism and body fuel allocation.

-Cholesterol synthesis can also be turned off when cholesterol levels are high.
-HMG-CoA reductase contains both a cytosolic domain (responsible for its catalytic function) and a membrane domain.
-The membrane domain senses signals for its degradation.
-Increasing concentrations of cholesterol (and other sterols) cause a change in this domain's oligomerization state, which makes it more susceptible to destruction by the proteasome.
+Cholesterol synthesis can be turned off when cholesterol levels are high.
+HMG-CoA reductase contains both a cytosolic domain (responsible for its catalytic function) and a membrane domain which senses signals for its degradation.
+Increasing concentrations of cholesterol (and other sterols) cause a change in this domain's oligomerization state, making it more susceptible to destruction by the proteasome.
 This enzyme's activity can also be reduced by phosphorylation by an AMP-activated protein kinase.
 Because this kinase is activated by AMP, which is produced when ATP is hydrolyzed, it follows that cholesterol synthesis is halted when ATP levels are low.